Why There Can't be a Perfect Auxlang

 Smaller vocabulary also means that certain things will be harder to express.
 Toki Pona doesn't have a word for "anger," so you'll have to express it through other ways, like "pilin utala," or "feeling of struggle/battle."
 Having to add a few extra words might not matter in a lot of cases, but when specificity matters, or you need to express more complex ideas, it can be a lot more difficult if your language doesn't support it.
 This is one of the primary reasons people don't think Toki Pona works well as a language for things like news, detailed stories, and official documents, though I will emphasize again that this doesn't make it a bad auxlang, it just may not be suited for everything.

 Most auxlangs will try to have to strike a balance -- while it's possible to make a language in 50 words or less (which would make it very easy to memorize the vocabulary), it'll be very ill-suited for much more than basic conversations.
-Toki Pona has convinced a lot of people of its capabilities with only ~120-140 words, while it's generally accepted that around 1,000 words or more is the bare minimum for a decent auxlang.
+Toki Pona has convinced a lot of people of its capabilities with only ~120-140 words, though it's generally accepted that around 1,000 words or more is the bare minimum for a functional auxlang.
 As for grammar... that's a much more complex topic that can definitely be delved into by someone, but I don't think I currently have the qualifications to do a deep dive into it.

 But yeah, that's about the gist.
 Obviously, I don't mean to bash on any of the conlangs here, especially Toki Pona, which I actually do advocate the use of as an auxlang (for reasons I talk about here and might re-write sometime to update my exact feelings).
 I bring up these examples to explain how every design decision in a conlang comes with balancing factors, because every decision comes with pros and cons.
 I love Toki Pona for its simplicity and accessibility, but I think most people can agree that it isn't a perfect auxlang, because the perfect auxlang doesn't exist.